ressurectit/ng-grid/readme.md

     - `headerClass: string` - Css class that is applied to column header DEFAULT: null
     - `cellClass: string` - Css class that is applied to each column cell DEFAULT: null
     - `columnGroupName: string` - Name of column group that is this column assigned to DEFAULT: null
+    - `headerTooltip: string` - Text that is displayed in tooltip over grid header
  - `contentChild`
     - `TemplateRef` - Template that is used for rendering of cell
         - **template variables**